nimmis/docker-spigot/README.md

 	docker logs -f spigot

-Then the compilation is completed the server will start and you will se somethine like
+Then the compilation is completed the server will start and you will see somethine like

 	2016-04-09 12:37:45,392 CRIT Set uid to user 0